thomas-roos/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

   - [ggdeploymentd-bus-createlocaldeployment-7.1] group_name is the name of the
     thing group for the deployment to target.

-### cancel_local_deployment

-Currently, cancelling deployments is not in scope of Greengrass Lite.
-The deployment daemon should acknowledge this IPC request but do nothing with it.

-- [ggdeploymentd-bus-cancellocaldeployment-1] deployment_id is a required
-  parameter of type buffer.
-  - [ggdeploymentd-bus-cancellocaldeployment-1.1] deployment_id is the ID of the
-    local deployment to cancel.

 ### get_local_deployment_status

-The get_local_deployment_status call adds functionality for the GetLocalDeploymentStatus IPC command.
+The get_local_deployment_status call provides functionality equivalent to the GetLocalDeploymentStatus GG IPC command.
 It returns the status of a local deployment.

 - [ggdeploymentd-bus-getlocaldeploymentstatus-1] deployment_id is a required